 d.
 Log(.333 / .227) = _________________

-4. Determine the logarithms to the base 2 of the following.
+4. Determine the logarithms to the base 2

 a.
 Log2(302) = _________________